-Grafting is an age-old technique used in plant propagation to combine two plants so that one plant provides a desirable rootstock and the other provides desirable fruit characteristics (Fig. 1).
-While most people are familiar with grafting of fruit trees, grapes, roses and many other fruit and ornamental plants, they may not know that the first record of vegetable grafting was written 1500 years ago in Korea.
-Grafted watermelon newly transplanted into the field; the top of the grafted plant is called the scion and the bottom is the rootstock.
+Grafting is an age-old technique used in plant propagation to combine two plants so that one plant provides a desirable rootstock and the other provides desirable fruit characteristics (figure 1).
+While most people are familiar with the grafting of fruit trees, grapes, roses and many other fruit and ornamental plants, they may not know that the first record of vegetable grafting was written 1,500 years ago in Korea.

 Grafting is used for vegetable production for three primary reasons:

-Although grafting holds promise as a disease management strategy especially for watermelon and eggplant producers in Washington and Oregon, use is limited due in part to the cost of grafted transplants.
-Increased production costs related to grafting include extra seed and greenhouse facilities needed to grow rootstock seedlings, skilled labor needed for grafting, and special facilities required for successful healing of the grafted plants (Dabirian and Miles, 2017).
-Growers can purchase grafted transplants, see a list of commercial suppliers in North America.
+Although grafting holds promise as a disease management strategy, especially for watermelon and eggplant producers in Washington and Oregon, use is limited due in part to the cost of grafted transplants.
+Increased production costs related to grafting include extra seed and greenhouse facilities needed to grow rootstock seedlings, skilled labor needed for grafting, and special facilities required for the successful healing of the grafted plants.
+Growers can purchase grafted transplants.
+See a list of commercial suppliers in North America.